taosdata/taos-tools/README.md

 # taos-tools
-taos-tools are some useful tool collections for TiDB.
+taos-tools are some useful tool collections for TDengine.